I’m a Ph.D economist specialized on the analysis and evaluation of labor market and social policies.

 Escudero Veronica 04.jpg

-I have done so through my work at the Research Department of the International Labour Organization in Geneva, Switzerland, where I am currently in charge of the Labour Market Trends and Policy Evaluation Unit and my Ph.D in Economics from Paris School of Economics.
+I have done so through my work at the Research Department of the International Labour Organization in Geneva, Switzerland, where I am currently in charge of the Skills, ALMPs and Policy Evaluation Unit and my Ph.D in Economics from Paris School of Economics.
 In total, I have nearly 17 years of professional-related experience undertaking policy-oriented research on labor market and social issues and providing policy advice.

 Through my work I aim to bridge the research and policy worlds.